-The success of any quality and patient safety program relies upon the day-to-day care provided by the nursing staff of DeKalb Medical.
-For this reason, DeKalb Medical created the Center for Nursing Practice, a professional entity of the Dekalb Quality Institute.
+The success of any quality and patient safety program relies upon the day-to-day care provided by the nursing staff of Emory Decatur Hospital.
+For this reason, we created the Center for Nursing Practice, a professional entity of the Dekalb Quality Institute.
 The Center is charged with advancing nursing excellence at the bedside and with promoting quality and patient safety throughout all areas of the healthcare system.

 Nurses benefit from the program through the improved two-way communication of quality and patient safety issues between management and staff.
 Patients and their families benefit from the continuous emphasis on new ways to improve quality of care and patient safety.

-To find out more about nursing opportunities at DeKalb Medical, visit Human Resources.
+To find out more about nursing opportunities at Emory Decatur Hospital, visit Human Resources.